Fracking in the United Kingdom: Public health

-The 'Fracking' debate
+The fracking debate

-Hydraulic fracturing, "or 'fracking' as it has become commonly known, is a big issue for local authorities and communities across the country" and has become part of the Climate Change debate.

-Concerns about hydraulic fracturing have been raised across the United Kingdom, including: Sussex, Somerset and Kent in England, and; the Vale of Glamorgan in Wales.
-In 2011, Bath and North East Somerset Council voiced concerns that hydraulic fracturing could contaminate Bath's famous hot springs.
+Concerns over fracking became an issue for local authorities and communities across the country, including: Sussex, Somerset and Kent, and the Vale of Glamorgan.
+In 2011, Bath and North East Somerset Council voiced concerns that hydraulic fracturing could contaminate Bath's famous hot springs. and has become part of the Climate Change debate.

-Protests have been held against onshore unconventional fossil fuel exploration that may lead to hydraulic fracturing.
+Protests were held against onshore fossil fuel exploration that might necessitate fracking.
 In 2012, industry assurances were tarnished when Cuadrilla came under fire for its categorical denials of its plans for hydraulic fracturing near Balcombe after documents from parent company AJ Lucas materialised appearing to indicate the opposite.
 In 2014, Cuadrilla scrapped its plans to frack at Balcombe.
 In May 2014, a letter to the Department of Energy and Climate Change dated June 2011 emerged, confirming the company believed that to achieve commercial production, "significant amounts of hydraulic fracturing" would be required at Balcombe.